zoesimmons/hs-coding-club-css-philly-springside-chestn-f924/README.md

 Again, we need our own HTML file.
 You can find a basic HTML file, `index.html` located in a directory caleld `your-css`.
 In terminal, you'll want to cd into `your-css`.

 #### Linking CSS
 The first think we need to do is link our CSS file to our HTML file.
+Copy and paste the `link` tag below inside your `head` tag in `index.html`

 ```html
 <head>